oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 In this lab, you will:

 - Register your database with Oracle Data Safe
+- Access Database Actions
-- Grant Oracle Data Safe roles on your target database
+- Grant the Data Masking role on your target database
 - Access Oracle Data Safe and view the list of registered target databases to which you have access
 - Explore Security Center